ldenoue/screenrun-windows/src/README.md

-# screegle-electron
+# screenrun-electron
-Screegle for Mac, Windows and Linux
+ScreeRun for Mac, Windows and Linux